florayasmin/studymap/README.md

 ### Set Up API Key (Secure Backend Proxy)

-**🔒 Important:** This app uses a backend proxy to keep your API key secure.
+**Important:** This app uses a backend proxy to keep your API key secure.
 The key is never exposed in the mobile app.

 1. Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)